vocobox/vocobox/README.md

 When starting the application, the list of available source are listed by tarsos, and an estimation algorithm is proposed.
 We found Yin performs best.
 Running live synthetizer control allows to see pitch detection is pretty efficient.

-<font color="orange">When running a Jack server, audio sources made available by Jack appear in source list!</font>

 <img src="doc/images/mic2synth.png"/>

 To run synthetizer control based on live voice, see <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-apps/src/main/java/org/vocobox/apps/mic2synth/VocoboxControllerMic.java">VocoboxControllerMic</a>